AdobeDocs/experience-manager-65.en/help/sites-administering/scene7.md

 You can enable configurable Dynamic Media Classic upload jobs parameters that are triggered by the synchronization of Digital Asset Manager/Dynamic Media Classic assets.

 Specifically, you configure the accepted file format by MIME type in the OSGi (Open Service Gateway initiative) area of the Experience Manager Web Console Configuration panel.
-Then, you can customize the individual upload job parameters that are used for each MIME type in the JCR (Java™ Content Repository).
+Then, you can customize the individual upload job parameters that are used for each MIME type in the JCR (Java&trade; Content Repository).

 **To enable MIME type-based assets:**